gThomas99/MIXXX_Denon_MC-2000_Controller/README.md

 - **Phones Knob**: Headphone volume
 - **Cue/Master Pan**: Headphone balance between headphone monitor and master output

-MIXXX Gui has Split button this will separate monitor and master channel, one side of the headphone will only play monitor and the other side master output
+MIXXX gui has Split button this will separate monitor and master channel, one side of the headphone will only play monitor and the other side master output

 ## Mixer Section